How to Handle Power Struggles With Your Child - Baby Chick

 Give Them a Choice

 When you only give one option, it can trigger a power struggle, so try offering choices.
-The overarching rule or request doesn’t change but try and give them an alternative.
+The overarching rule or request doesn’t change, but try to give them an alternative.
 For example, “Put your shoes on now” is more likely to result in a power struggle than providing a choice like, “You can either put your shoes on now or after you brush your teeth.
 Which one will you choose?”

-Show Them the Natural Consequences
+Use Natural Consequences

 Try to problem-solve and come up with a solution together.
 For example, you can discuss how to get on the same page with something like, “We both want to leave the house and go to the party, so how can we work together to leave as soon as possible?” or “I can see you want to do it yourself, that makes me proud.
 How about you let me know when you are ready or if you need me to help make it easier?”